Little America (TV series)

-Little America is an American anthology streaming television series produced for Apple TV+.
+Little America is an American anthology television series produced for Apple TV+.
 It premiered on January 17, 2020.
 The series was renewed for a second season, which premiered on December 9, 2022.

 Premise

 Little America looks to "go beyond the headlines to look at the funny, romantic, heartfelt, inspiring and unexpected lives of immigrants in America, at a time when their stories are more relevant than ever."